A journey of 1000 miles…

 Now, this is a lot more complicated and confusing, so let’s unpack this a bit.

 Except for the single SELECT IN-List solution, the implementations use several SQL commands in loops to compute the result.
-Since every SQL statement needs to be processed by the HANA SQL “engine” in order to be executed, we find entries for those executions in the Shared SQL Plan cache.
-It is possible that statements do not use the Shared SQL Plan Cache, but for our scenario let’s assume that this is not the case here.
+Since every SQL statement needs to be processed by the HANA SQL “engine” to be executed, we find entries for those executions in the Shared SQL Plan cache.
+While it is possible that statements do not use the Shared SQL Plan Cache, but for our scenario let’s assume that this is not the case here.

 I’ve grouped the different statements so that the ones belonging to the same code are in subsequent rows.